Matt Saincome

-Matt Saincome is an American businessperson, journalist, and satirist.
+Matt Saincome (born 1991) is an American businessperson, journalist, and satirist.

 Education

-Matt Saincome was born in Danville, California in 1991.
+Matt Saincome was born in Danville, California, in 1991.
 Following high school he graduated from San Francisco State University with a degree in journalism.

 Music

 In 2009 he and his brother Ed cofounded the straight edge hardcore band Zero Progress, for which Saincome was the frontman using the stage name of “The Champ” – a satirical character based on typical hardcore frontmen’s macho attitudes.
 The band folded in 2014, following which Saincome founded the straight edge band PURE.
 He has also served as a booker for hardcore and punk shows in the San Francisco area.

 Writing

 Saincome published a zine called Punks!
 Punks!
 Punks! between 2009 and 2012, releasing a total of six issues.
 Ian Mackaye, Henry Rollins, Lars Frederiksen, and several other punk scene figures were interviewed in the zine, which had a print run of about 50 copies an issue.
 Following his degree in journalism, he worked as a freelancer for Vice and served as the music editor at SF Weekly until 2016.
 As a freelancer he produced several articles that went viral, including his Weekly piece “Meet the Man Who Had Sex with a Dolphin (and Wrote a Book About It)”.
 During this time he came up with the idea of creating a career out of what he called “punk comedy journalism”.